Develop

 Notes

-• At the moment, the user can only clear an active Scene Model by resetting the boundary through the Quest’s settings menu.
+• At the moment, the user can only clear an active Scene Model by resetting the boundary through Settings > Physical Space > Space Setup on the headset.

 • Anytime the Scene Actor launches Scene Capture, the system will attempt to populate the Scene Actor once you exit Scene Capture to return to the Unreal application.

-Unless “Launch Scene Capture when Missing Scene” is set to “never,” both the “Ensure Room Is Valid” and “Launch Scene Capture when Missing Scene” settings dictate when the system will automatically launch Scene Capture.
+Unless “Launch Scene Capture when Missing Scene” is set to “never,” this setting dictates when the system will automatically launch Scene Capture.

-The following diagram shows the logical flow when “Ensure Room Is Valid” is set to false:
+The following diagram shows historical behavior that included room layout validation via the removed “Ensure Room Is Valid” setting: